 - Deceased members are not eligible for any APS award if they died before nomination.

-Nominations should address the activities most relevant to the award, with a clear statement of the impact the nominee has had in his/her specific area of expertise.
+Nominations should address the activities most relevant to the award, with a clear statement of the impact the nominee has had in their specific area of expertise.

 Nomination Form is a writeable .pdf.
-Access nominations form to open; complete the form, save to your computer and then merge with your nomination .pdf file for uploading.
+Access nominations form to open; complete the form, save to your computer, and then insert the nomination form as your first page of your complete nomination .pdf file for uploading via the online submission portal link.

 A cover letter with the candidate’s name and the award for which the nomination is made.
 The letter (not to exceed one page) may provide additional insight into the significance of the contributions that is